TheHoosier - Trayce Jackson-Davis shines despite Indiana's shoddy defensive play

 Lions ball handlers were able to find their ways inside and kick out to open shooters, and the majority of the 22 turnovers were unforced errors by North Alabama, like running into each other on a handoff or dribbling the ball into Race Thompson’s arms.
 The Hoosiers only recorded six steals all night.

-Miller noted that he thought the defensive rotations were slow and that the North Alabama ball pressure couldn’t be stopped with the speed that movement was happening against the defense.
+Miller noted that he thought the defensive rotations were slow and that the North Alabama ball pressure couldn’t be stopped.

 "Defensively, we're not there yet.
 Can we get there?
 Yeah,” Miller said.